MiladJoodi/Job_Finder_React_js_Tailwind_css/README.md

 # Job Finder UI

-<h4>Fully Responsive Job Finder UI using Next.js, Tailwind css 👌</h4>
+<h4>A Job Finder User Interface that is fully responsive, developed with Next.js and Tailwind CSS. 👌</h4>

 <a href="https://reactjs.org/" target="_blank" rel="noreferrer">